 Present at the birth of the industry

-Ultra Energy’s nuclear expertise traces back to Plessey’s nucleonics division, which was founded in 1953.
-That division’s design authority and IP in neutron monitoring and protection systems became an asset of the UK Atomic Energy Authority.
-This later passed into Winfrith Safety Systems, which was acquired by Ultra in 2006 and whose 50 years’ experience across a range of nuclear safety systems formed the basis of Ultra Energy.
+Ultra Energy’s nuclear expertise can be traced back to 1953, with the founding of Plessey’s nucleonics division in the UK.
+The design authority and IP in neutron monitoring and protection systems that it developed became an asset of the UK Atomic Energy Authority.
+This later passed into Winfrith Safety Systems, which was acquired by Ultra in 2006 and whose 53 years’ experience across a range of nuclear safety systems formed the basis of Ultra Energy.

 Lab Impex Systems’ strengths in radiation detection across health physics, air monitoring and stack effluent discharge systems were added to Ultra Energy’s already significant solutions portfolio when the company was acquired by Ultra in 2014.